 Past President of the IADR Periodont Research Group 2007-2008

 Birmingham School of Dentistry

 St Chads Queensway

-Vanessa Alves, The Forsyth Institute, Boston, Massachusetts, USA
+Vanessa Tubero Euzebio Alves, The Forsyth Institute, Cambridge, Massachusetts, USA

 Paola de Pablo, The University of Birmingham, UK.